ncatlab/nlab-content/pages/16108.md

 To get around that mess, the
 free group on the generators, $F(X)$, was introduced and, of course, in $F(\{a\})$, $a^3$ is not 1.
 The relation is thus thought of as being a piece of data that is giving the instruction to rewrite that element to 1.

- An analogous free algebraic device, namely [[free crossed module]]s on the presentation can be introduced  to handle the identities.
+ An analogous free algebraic device, namely a [[free crossed module]] on the presentation can be introduced  to handle the identities.

+Before giving the formal definition we will look at some examples.

 ##Example (Proper powers)